nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Type `remark 1 r/Aspiring to be a CS1101S TA for next year` into the *Command Box*.
 2. Press `Enter` to execute.

+Outcome:
-Outcome: The student at the 1st index (Alex Yap) will have the remark "Aspiring to be a CS1101S TA for next year".
+1. Alex Yap will have the remark "Aspiring to be a CS1101S TA for next year".
+2. The *Result Display* will show a success message.

 ![RemarkCommandOutcome.png](images/RemarkCommandOutcome.png)
 <i> Outcome of remark command</i>